 Mamakating Non-Discrimination PolicyThe Board of Trustees of Mamakating Library is committed to nondiscrimination in all of its decisions, programs and activities, including within its hiring policies as follows:

 The Board of Trustees, its officers, employees and agents shall not discriminate against any person on the basis of race, color, creed, gender, national origin, religion, age, economic status, marital status or sexual orientation.

 All activities conducted by said organizations must be non-profit, non-commercial, community-oriented and educational or cultural in focus and open to the public.
-Personal parties or gatherings are not considered eligible (with exception to Kathy’s Kozy Kafé).
+Personal parties or gatherings are not considered eligible.
 Each activity must be considered individually and ruled upon.

 The Community Room is accessible to non-profit groups regardless of their beliefs or affiliations of their members.

 Library-supported activities will pre-empt all others.
 In order to give maximum benefit to library-supported activities and minimum inconvenience to others, an application for each use must be submitted a reasonable amount of time prior (30 days is suggested) to the date requested.
 A final decision will be made within 14 days of the date of submission.

 As a publicly supported institution, it is essential that both the security and physical plant of the Library be maintained at the highest possible levels.
 For that reason, any organization using the Library Community Room may be required to employ the services of the Library’s custodial personnel, at a rate determined by the Board of Trustees.

 The responsible officer of each organization applying for use of the Community Room shall be made responsible for building security, for fulfillment of the rules set forth for the use of the facilities, for the conduct of members and guests when on Library premises, and for the payment of all charges for the maintenance of the building and facilities.